Durham Regional Police Service: Tactical Support Unit

 The Tactical Support Unit is responsible for handling dangerous situations not handled by regular uniformed officers.
 The Durham Regional Police TSU also has a mutual-aid agreement with the York Regional Police Emergency Response Unit.
-In the event of a large-scale event, or a incident that could take a significant amount of time, both departments provide assistance to one another.
+In the event of a large-scale event, or an incident that could take a significant amount of time, both departments provide assistance to one another.

 Marine unit

 The marine unit is responsible for the enforcement of three bodies of water in the region: Lake Ontario, Lake Scugog, and Lake Simcoe.
 They also police the area of and around Beaverton, Thorah Island, and parts of the Trent-Severn Waterway.
 Members of the marine unit are specially trained for marine enforcement and rescue duties, including ice rescue.
 The unit is attached to the traffic enforcement unit.

-The Durham Regional Police Marine Unit also has a mutual aid agreement with the Toronto Police Service for Lake Ontario as well as side-scan sonar and ROV. and with the York Regional Police for Lake Simcoe as well as side-scan sonar and diver services.
+The Durham Regional Police Marine Unit also has a mutual aid agreement with the Toronto Police Service for Lake Ontario as well as side-scan sonar and ROV, and with the York Regional Police for Lake Simcoe as well as side-scan sonar and diver services.
 In the event of a large-scale event, or a call-out that could take a significant amount of manpower, these police services provide mutual assistance to one another.

 The Marine Unit consists of one officer, active during the summer months.
 Durham Police do not patrol the water ways during the off season and winter months.

-Additional SAR support provided by PARA-Marine Search and Rescue, Canadian Coast Guard and Canadian Forces 424 Squadron (air support from CFB Trenton).
+Additional SAR support provided by PARA-Marine Search and Rescue, and COMRA Canadian Coast Guard and Canadian Forces 424 Squadron (air support from CFB Trenton).